Chapel on the Green

 Trinity Episcopal of New Haven, CT, hosts the outdoor Chapel on the Green every Sunday at 2pm.
 Regional churches sign up to help with the brief Eucharistic Service and to distribute approximately 200 bagged or hot lunches.

 Thank you to all who helped serve on Nov 19!
 We made and served a special Thanksgiving-themed meal to over 100 people!
 We also distributed the new socks we collected during our “socktober” drive.
-Our next opportunity to serve will be in March 2018.
+Our next opportunity to serve will be in Spring 2018.
 Please consider joining us as we bring a meal and a message of hope to the homeless and needy of New Haven.
 Contact the church office for more details.

 A prayer: Loving God, whose hand is open to satisfy the needs of every living creature: Break down the barriers of ignorance, indifference, and greed, we pray, that the multitudes who hunger and long for shelter may share your bounty; through Jesus Christ our Savior.
 Amen.

 Monroe Food Pantry

 Every week St Peters collects donations for the Monroe food pantry.
-Parishioners may bring canned and dry goods with them to church on Sunday.
+Parishioners may bring paper goods, canned goods and dry goods with them to church on Sunday.

 Please click here for a list of current needed items.